BobbyLiang10/BobbyLiang10/README.md

 ### :wave: Hello!
 - :sunglasses: My name is Bobby, a second-year statistics student at the University of Waterloo.

-- :computer: I have experience working in C, Python, SQL, React, JavaScript R, most proficient using Java.
+- :computer: I have experience working in C, Python, SQL, React, JavaScript, R, most proficient using Java.

 - 🌱 I’m currently interested in learning more about data science, machine learning, and building on my Python programming knowledge.